elisemyr/marketing_analytics_assignement_1/README.md

-Must install Jupyter Notebook extension (ipynb)
+Must install Jupyter Notebook extension to open and execute the code(ipynb)